 Rich and Nati from Loomio are coming from New Zealand to join US-based team member MJ for a workshop tour across the States.
 We’re keen to meet with organisers who are interested in working non-hierarchically: whether they’re in cooperatives, startups, communities, collectives, NGOs or corporations.

 We’ve been engaged in the craft of non-hierarchical organising for more than five years, starting with Occupy in 2011, co-founding Loomio (a worker coop building software for collective decision-making) and Enspiral (a network of dozens of social enterprise startups and tech-for-good projects).
 We’re woven into a global community of folks pioneering new ways of working, from ‘agile’, ‘holacratic’ and ‘teal’ organizations, to diffuse activist networks in Hungary, Spain, and Taiwan.

 We’re working with local partners across the country to host workshops to share the challenges and delights of non-hierarchical, inclusive, intersectional, collaborative, horizontal organising.
-You can get an impression of the workshop content from this brief report from a session we hosted in Seoul late last year.
+If you want to work with us to host a workshop, you can find out more here.

 - April 4th, 5:30pm.
 Public talk in Providence, RI: Crazy Times Demand Solutions that Work